diescalo/jermit/docs/worklog.md

 Cleaning up the TODO's into a real roadmap.
 Next up is Ymodem, and then a 0.0.1 tag.

+[ ...later... ]

+Well, it's behaving a little better: you can cancel from the UI and it will actually end the transfer a few seconds later.

+I should add the status line to it too, so that people can see the ESC/` message and skip option for Kermit.

+So now we have a nice-looking mostly-behaving-OK Xmodem program.
+About 13,000 lines of code between the combined Jermit and Jexer codebases.

+Jermit is getting clunky pretty fast too.
+Making it "do what I mean" is putting lots of corner case code into the exception handlers and error blocks.
+They really aren't that much smaller than the nasty Qodem state machine.
+I will do some refactoring to make XmodemSender smaller, but it will always be more complicated with the "send-listen-send" pattern going on there, where every listen needs to have a timeout-and-resend option.
+But better to do it now before Ymodem comes along to make it even nastier.

+Now on to bed.

 January 13, 2017